ScaffoldOps/scaffoldops-docs/docs/architecture/high-level-architecture.md

 ## Overview

-ScaffoldOps currently has an implemented intake-and-generation shell, and a defined target state for generation-to-deployment orchestration.
+ScaffoldOps currently has an implemented intake-and-generation MVP, and a defined target state for generation-to-deployment orchestration.

 - The current implemented platform includes `generator-api`, `generator-worker`, PostgreSQL, Kafka, Kafka UI, Keycloak, and shared Kubernetes manifests in `platform-infra`.
+- The current Kubernetes worker deployment persists generated artifacts with `generator-worker-artifacts-pvc` mounted at `/var/lib/generator-worker`.
-- The refined target state adds a future `deployment-worker`, a `deployment-requested` Kafka topic, and a durable artifact handoff between generation and deployment.
+- The refined target state adds a future `deployment-worker`, a real Artifact Store, and a durable artifact-reference handoff between generation and deployment.
 - `generator-api` remains the lifecycle system of record in both the current and target architecture.

 ## Current Implemented Architecture